 Fear of giving up independence and the effect on lifestyle and finances

 Fatigue or exhaustion from current treatment

-Denial or the belief that if you don't talk about it, it isn't really happening
+Denial or the belief that if you do not talk about it, it is not really happening

-Identify potential barriers and discuss them up front.
+Identify potential barriers and talk about them up front.
 This will help you get the information, support, and resources you all need to make the best choices.

 Continuing to communicate

-Making treatment decisions may require many conversations with doctors and other members of the cancer care team and with family and friends.
-One of the first questions to ask the oncologist is, “When do decisions need to be made?”
-Often, a decision is not needed immediately.
-This can reduce the level of anxiety for everyone involved in reviewing the various options.
+Making treatment decisions may require many conversations with the health care team and loved ones.
+One of the first questions to ask the doctor is, “When do decisions need to be made?”
+Often, a decision is not needed right away.
+This can lower the level of anxiety for everyone involved in reviewing the options.

 An advance directive is a legal document that tells the health care team what to do if the patient is unable to make decisions.
 The patient is the only person who can change or cancel these documents.
 Regardless of their health, all people should have advance directives, including the following: